-Dr. Sonja Hebenstreit is a partner of the firm which she joined in 2005.
+Dr. Sonja Hebenstreit is a partner of Herbst Kinsky Rechtsanwälte GmbH, which she joined in 2005.
 She specialises in the fields of intellectual and industrial property law, unfair competition, pharmaceutical law, antitrust and competition law, as well as in data protection law.

 Education and Career: Mag. iur.
 (Vienna 1997); Dr. iur.
-(Vienna 2001); internship with the European Commission (Brussels 1998); trainee at British Telecommunications Group Legal Services (Brussels 1999); researcher at the University of Münster, ITM/Civil Law Department (1999-2000); law practice with Hausmaninger Herbst Attorneys at Law (2000-2005) and Herbst Kinsky since 2005.
-Admitted to the Austrian Bar (Vienna 2003).
+(Vienna 2001); internship with the European Commission (Brussels 1998); trainee at British Telecommunications Group Legal Services (Brussels 1999); researcher at the University of Münster, ITM/Civil Law Department (1999-2000); law practice with Hausmaninger Herbst Attorneys at Law (2000-2005); and Herbst Kinsky Rechtsanwälte GmbH since 2005; and admitted to the Austrian Bar (Vienna 2003).

-Languages: German, English and French.
+Languages: German; English; and French.